 • The obligation under a contract was supposed to be performed or is supposed to be performed (NRS 73.010).

 There are eleven justice courts in Clark County organized by township (Las Vegas, Henderson, North Las Vegas, and the like).
-You can file your small claims case in any one of those eleven justice courts so long as your defendant currently lives, works, or does business in that township.
-Click to visit Justice Courts for court location and contact information.
+Visit Justice Courts for court location and contact information.

 TIP!
-If the person you’re suing does not currently live, work, or do business in Clark County, you won't be able to sue them in one of the Clark County small claims courts.
-This is true even if the person lived in Clark County when they injured you.
-If your defendant has moved outside Clark County, you can try suing them in the small claims court where they current live.
+If the person you’re suing no longer lives, works, or does business in Clark County, you can't sue them in one of the Clark County small claims courts - even if the person lived in Clark County at the time of the incident.
+If your Defendant moves outside Clark County, you can try to sue them in the small claims court where they current live.
 Or you could try suing them outside of small claims.
 Other courts have broader jurisdiction than the small claims court and might be able to hear your case.
 To explore this option, you should talk to an attorney.
 Click to visit Lawyers and Legal Help.

 Step 5: